Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

 What Is Misophonia?

-Newcastle University in the United Kingdom did a study that investigated how people with and without misophonia reacted to certain sounds.
-They found that people with this condition have a difference in their brain structure and function in the frontal lobe.
+Research participants had a difference in their brain structure and function in the frontal lobe.
 Brain imaging showed that people with misophonia have an abnormality in their emotional control mechanism.
-When trigger sounds occur, their brains go into overdrive with sweating and an increased heart rate as well as heightened negative emotions.
+When trigger sounds or visual stimuli occur, their brains go into overdrive with sweating and an increased heart rate, and heightened negative emotions.

-- Sounds from the mouth such as chomping, slurping, chewing (especially open-mouthed or gum chewing/cracking), crunching, lip smacking, or silverwear on teeth
+- Sounds from the mouth such as chomping, slurping, chewing (especially open-mouthed or gum chewing/cracking), crunching, lip-smacking

 - Body noises such as sniffling, breathing, snoring, clicking noises such as fingers on a keyboard or tapping fingers